NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 When this is successful it will return `OK` if not then it will return `(nil)`.

-###### To set multiple values at once you can do that like this
+###### How to set multiple values at once
 ```redis
 mset key1 "foo" key2 "bar" key3 "baz"
 ```

-On an acceptable commands Redis will return `OK`.
+If the command is accepted Redis will return `OK`.
-If you have more keys than values or one of your variables used a space without being wrapped in quotes then Redis will return an error like this `(error) ERR wrong number of arguments for 'mset' command`.
+If you have more keys than values or one of your variables used a space without being wrapped in quotes, then Redis will return an error like this `(error) ERR wrong number of arguments for 'mset' command`.

 *Note:*